derhnyel/feedreaders/README.md

 - Set up Postgresql Server on your Computer and Get the service Running.

 - Create a database with the name hackernewsdb.
+##### "You could use any other name but remember to update the DATABASE in the projects settings.py file to that name."

 - Connect to the Postgres database.

-- A Virtual Machine was shipped with this project Activate it with  on Windows with,
+- A Virtual Machine was shipped with this project Activate on Windows with ,
 ###### `path_to_project_directory/hackernews/news/Scripts/activate.bat`
 ###### "Start virtual machine on windows"